paulrosen/abcjs/README.md

 * ABC 1.6 is pretty much implemented.
 * Many of the new features of ABC 2.1 are being implemented now.

+# API Changes for Version 2.4

+* The default MIDI program has been changed to "0".

+* There are a number of new MIDI parameters.

 # API Changes for Version 1.11